D-Type (MkI)

 Imagine now that either the speed of the car has slowed so that the engine revs are closer to idle, or the clutch is dipped so allowing the revs to fall to idle, or the throttle is opened again.
 In all cases the vacuum in the inlet manifold will reduce, allowing the vacuum switch to open.
 This causes the relay to release (the manual switch is already open) and its contact disconnects 12v from the overdrive solenoid so disengaging overdrive.

 Update January 2008 I was under the impression that the vacuum switch was to prevent OD being disengaged under conditions of "high manifold vacuum" (Leyland Workshop Manual) i.e. to prevent high reverse torque from damaging the OD.
 But info from Bruce Cunha indicates that the vacuum switch only opens at manifold depressions lower than 7 in.
 Hg., and so OD could only be switched out if accelerating significantly, i.e. a bit like a kick-down on an auto box.
-But the Workshop Manual talks in terms of it delaying the change "until the engine takes up the drive", which could still be significantly above 7 in.
+But the Workshop Manual talks in terms of it delaying the change "until the engine takes up the drive", which implies light acceleration with the inlet manifold depression significantly above 7 in.
 Hg.
-Subsequent discussion with the designer of the transmission system for the MGB confirmed that the vacuum switch was indeed designed to prevent disengagement unless the car was accelerating, but to give a smoother disengagement rather than to prevent damage.
-However they found the vacuum switches were unreliable and so deleted them opting for 'driver education' instead, however my 73 Drivers handbook says it can be engaged and disengaged accelerating or decelerating, and not to depress the clutch while doing either.
+Subsequent discussion with the designer of the transmission system for the MGB confirmed that the vacuum switch was indeed intended to prevent disengagement unless the car was accelerating, but to give a smoother disengagement rather than to prevent damage.
+However they found the vacuum switches were unreliable and so deleted them opting for 'driver education' instead.
+However my 73 Drivers handbook says it (the LH-type) can be engaged and disengaged accelerating or decelerating, just not to depress the clutch while doing either.

 Of course, if the gearbox should be taken out of an overdrive gear the gearbox switch will ensure that overdrive is disengaged instantly, regardless of the position of the manual or vacuum switches.
 'Normal' gear changes, say from 3rd to 2nd, will usually allow the overdrive to disengage safely and not encounter the mechanical stresses that the vacuum switch and relay are designed to avoid.